Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Lock Pro Quick Key won't work.

+Thank you for reporting this issue.
+We apologize for any inconvenience caused.
+1. To determine if your device needs to be replaced, could you kindly provide the following information?
+  1. A screenshot of the quick key settings
+  2. A video demonstrating that the quick key does not work.

+2. Also, if the replacement service is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.
+*Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.